Ankitha-14/M3_G28/2_BiCom/1_Requirements/README.md

 * Prints the car alarm status when the button is pressed twice.
  * Press the button three times to output the car battery information.
 *  Print the state of the car door when you press the button 4 times
+# State of art

+* The main motto is to know the state of the car remotely .
+* These two features are integrated into one product.
+PACEFORWARD must do our technology  to catch up with the world